akuklev/Literate_Kotlin/structured-ownership.md

 ## Static capture checking via anonymous singleton classes

 Whenever you use an object expression `object : T {…}` to create an anonymous object, you also create an anonymous class.
-This circumstance can be used to control reference propagation and capture in compile time.
+This circumstance can be used for static reference capture checking.

 First let us introduce a new inheritance modifier `object` for interfaces and classes.
 An `object interface Oi` cannot be used in type casts ~~`( as Oi)`~~, and as a type in